QuentinRa/blog.quentinra.dev/special/ilo/tchat/index.md

 <hr class="sr">

-## Choose your IDE
+## Pick your IDE

 I highly recommend using **IntelliJ** (easy to learn) for this one, since that's maybe your first time with JavaFX and IntelliJ has great support for JavaFX.
-You can solve in less than 30 seconds problems like
+You can solve in less than 30 seconds, problems like
 ``Can't load FXML`` (no joke).

 * [Eclipse Setup](ide/eclipse.md)